mvandenhi/mvandenhi.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD student in Computer Science at ETH Zurich under the supervision of Prof. Julia Vogt and Prof. Bjoern Menze.
-I am member of the Medical Data Science group and the ETH AI Center.
-My research focuses on incorporating domain knowledge into generative models, as well as designing interpretable methods whose behavior is human-understandable.
+I am a member of the Medical Data Science group and associated with the ETH AI Center.
+My research focuses on incorporating domain knowledge into generative models, as well as designing interpretable methods that provide insights into the inner workings of ML models.